bombbomb/developer.bombbomb.com/_posts/2017-10-24-swift-data-detection.md

 <!--more-->

 Of course you can't be completely sure an email address is valid without sending an email and then checking to see if anyone received it.
-That second half can't be reliably in code either-- you may just need to ask someone.
+That second half can't be done reliably in code either-- you may just need to ask someone.
 But addresses follow [specific rules outlined in RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.4), so it should be possible to check the syntax to see if it **could** be valid.

 Enter regular expressions.
 Maybe.
 They certainly seem like the right tool for this job.